villaca/development-test/README.md

 ## Development Knowledge Test

 This will be a practical test to analyze your knowledge using GIT and CodeIgniter.
-However, any additional knowledge that can be used (Anything that makes sense to use) will also be analyzed.
+However, any additional knowledge that can be used (that makes sense) will also be analyzed.

 ### Test